brendanwallace/switchbackultimate.github.io/content/roster/2023/sean-duncan.md

 slug: "sean-duncan"
 picture: "sean-duncan.jpg"
 layout: people
-status: preseason
+status: roster
 ---

 Sean Duncan is from New Jersey.
 He went to college in either Deleware or Pittsburgh.
 Or maybe he's from Deleware or Pittsburgh but went to school in New Jersey?
 But he also went to college in Oregon.
 Has to be Oregon State, because we make lots of jokes about beavers (the Oregon State mascott) about him.
 Not really sure what that's about.
 Maybe a grad degree or something.